-Plan and Policies Summary Policy 5.9-5: Ensure that parks and public spaces in and near the Planning Area offer a diverse range of amenities and are safe and accessible for the entire Belmont community.
-Policy 5.9-8: Support the use of parks, recreation, and community facilities for a diversity of programming and activities to activate these spaces and to provide varied recreational opportunities for the entire Belmont community.
-Belmont Municipal Code, Chapter 16, Parks and Recreation The Municipal Code consist of local laws and ordinances for parks and recreation enacted and enforced by the local municipality.
+Plan and Policies Summary Belmont Municipal Code, Chapter 16, Parks and Recreation The Municipal Code consist of local laws and ordinances for parks and recreation enacted and enforced by the local municipality.
 However, these local laws and ordinances predominantly pertain to rules and regulations for daily use of parks, recreation, and open spaces.
 As a result, no local laws and ordinances are applicable to the project.

+City of San Carlos

+San Carlos 2030 General Plan (2009) The San Carlos 2030 General Plan was adopted on October 12, 2009.
+The following goals and policies are relevant to the project:

+- Goal LU-1: Ensure a sustainable land use pattern. - Policy LU-1.11: Preserve existing open space by supporting urban infill. - Policy LU-1.12: Promote the development of publicly accessible urban trail throughout the city to provide access to the natural environment and facilitate nomotorized transportation options. - Policy LU-9.16: Require a contribution of parkland and/ or fees in lieu of land dedication as a condition of approval of all new residential subdivisions.

+Environmental Management:

-City of San Carlos San Carlos 2030 General Plan (2009) The San Carlos 2030 General Plan was adopted on October 12, 2009.
-The following goals and policies are relevant to the project: Land Use Goal LU-1: Ensure a sustainable land use pattern.
-Policy LU-1.11: Preserve existing open space by supporting urban infill.
-Policy LU-1.12: Promote the development of publicly accessible urban trail throughout the city to provide access to the natural environment and facilitate no- motorized transportation options.
-Policy LU-9.16: Require a contribution of parkland and/ or fees in lieu of land dedication as a condition of approval of all new residential subdivisions.
-Environmental Management: Goal EM-4: Acquire, preserve, protect, and restore open space and enhance the public's ability to enter and enjoy open space.
-Policy EM-4.1: Retain existing public open space as open space.
-Policy EM-4.2: Support an open space system that is diverse in uses and opportunities and includes natural function/wildlife habitat as well as passive and appropriate active recreation.
-Parks and Recreation: Policy PR-1.2: Maintain a balance of athletic fields, active parks and passive open space that supports a variety of recreational uses.
-Goal PR-2: Provide cultural, historical, environmental education and recreational facilities that support a diversity of needs and interests.
-Policy PR-2.1: Consider the recreational needs and interests of all segments of the San Carlos community when evaluating decisions relating to parks facilities.
-Policy PR-2.4: Continue to maintain City-owned open space trails and connections to regional trails.
-Policy PR -2.7: Encourage new development to provide trails and trail connection easements or dedications where feasible and appropriate.
-Goal PR-3: Provide recreational programs to meet the needs of all residents.
-Policy PR-3.1: Ensure that recreational programs are available for all ages and abilities.
-Policy PR-3.5: Ensure that park facilities and usage will only be expanded with a commensurate expansion in maintenance resources, including future staff and equipment.
+- Goal EM-4: Acquire, preserve, protect, and restore open space and enhance the public's ability to enter and enjoy open space. - Policy EM-4.1: Retain existing public open space as open space. - Policy EM-4.2: Support an open space system that is diverse in uses and opportunities and includes natural function/wildlife habitat as well as passive and appropriate active recreation.

+Parks and Recreation:

+- Policy PR-1.2: Maintain a balance of athletic fields, active parks and passive open space that supports a variety of recreational uses. - Goal PR-2: Provide cultural, historical, environmental education and recreational facilities that support a diversity of needs and interests. - Policy PR-2.1: Consider the recreational needs and interests of all segments of the San Carlos community when evaluating decisions relating to parks facilities. - Policy PR-2.4: Continue to maintain City-owned open space trails and connections to regional trails. - Policy PR -2.7: Encourage new development to provide trails and trail connection easements or dedications where feasible and appropriate. - Goal PR-3: Provide recreational programs to meet the needs of all residents. - Policy PR-3.1: Ensure that recreational programs are available for all ages and abilities. - Policy PR-3.5: Ensure that park facilities and usage will only be expanded with a commensurate expansion in maintenance resources, including future staff and equipment. - Goal PR-4: Provide for environmentally- sustainable parks and recreational programs. - Policy PR-4.2: Maintain and enhance ecological diversity in City Parks and open space. - Policy PR-4.3: Incorporate sustainable practices into the on-going maintenance of City parks and recreational facilities.